 Connecting, handshake and detection of connection loss

 After booting, the downstream machine starts cyclic connection attempts to the configured upstream machines.
 When a connection is established, the downstream machine starts sending a ServiceDescription message whereupon the upstream machine answers with its own ServiceDescription.
 This ServiceDescription message contains the lane ID and interface ID (optional) of the sending machine related to this TCP connection.
-It also contains a list of features which are implemented by the client.
-The features of the Hermes specification 1.0 have to be supported by any implementation and shall not be included explicitly.
+It also contains the implemented version and a list of all optional features and additional features of a higher version which are implemented by the machine.
+The features of the Hermes specification version 1.0 have to be supported by any implementation.

 If a downstream machine is already connected to the lane and the transportation interface, this connection will be retained.
 A Notification message shall be sent to the new connection before it is closed.